Secure CheckoutPersonal information is secured with SSL technology.

-This book seeks to find, analyze and introduce features and problems of smart distribution networks from different aspects.
+Readers will find this to be an important resource that analyzes and introduces the features and problems of smart distribution networks from different aspects.

-- Proposes optimal operational models for short term performance and scheduling of distribution network
+- Proposes optimal operational models for the short-term performance and scheduling of a distribution network

-- Discusses the uncertainties of renewable resources and intermittent load in decision making of distribution networks
+- Discusses the uncertainties of renewable resources and intermittent load in the decision-making process for distribution networks

 A wide range of individuals in electrical engineering and those interested in power electrical issues, especially issues related to smart distribution networks